saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 Alternatively, you can check out a way of PXE booting Arch Linux from my [previous blog post]({% post_url 2015-04-03-boot-arch-linux-from-rpi %}).

-# Partitioning: UEFI, GPT and GRUB
+# Partitioning: UEFI, GPT and ESP

 First, wipe the hard disk.
 This is important for enhancing the security of the disk encryption, since if the disk is full of random data, info about it is harder to deduce: